Let's Measure Information Step-by-Step: AI-Based Evaluation Beyond Vibes: Background and Related Work

 \textbf{Eliciting Latent Knowledge (ELK).} ELK refers to methods designed to induce truthful reporting from models rather than outputs optimized solely for approval \citep{christiano2022eliciting}.
 Existing ELK techniques probe internal model representations to interpret latent knowledge \citep{burns2022discovering, marks2023geometry}.
 Our work formulates ELK as a black-box peer prediction mechanism, focusing on strategic gaming robustness without requiring white-box model access.
 This is motivated by findings that LLM hidden states encode truthfulness-related variables that are linearly separable across diverse tasks \citep{marks2023geometry}, allowing us to treat model outputs as strategic transformations of latent knowledge states.

 \textbf{Peer Prediction and Strategy-Proofness.} Peer prediction mechanisms incentivize truthful reporting without verification \citep{prelec2004bayesian}.
 Recent advancements have introduced information-theoretic frameworks \citep{kong2018water, schoenebeck2020learning} and LLM-specific adaptations such as ElicitationGPT \citep{wu2024elicitationgpt}, GPPM \citep{lu2024eliciting}, and GEM \citep{xu2024benchmarking} for model benchmarking.
 However, these methods separate evaluation into pre-processing and scoring, which confounds formal analysis of adversarial settings.
-Our approach explicitly models overseer incentives, and uses a single evaluation model to score all agent outputs, eliminating confounds from model-specific biases without requiring access to log-probs (see Table \ref{tab:pp-compare}).
+Our approach explicitly models overseer incentives, and uses a single evaluation model to score all agent outputs, eliminating confounds from model-specific biases without requiring access to probability estimates from the underlying model (see Table \ref{tab:pp-compare}).